 Health and Science are facing their biggest challenge due to their inability in having a smooth communication.
-The whole ecosystem of healthcare involves many different entities including the doctors, patients, researchers, government, etc. When the communication between all these entities is disturbed knowingly or unknowingly, there’s a high risk of ineffective working.
+The whole ecosystem of healthcare involves many different entities including the doctors, patients, researchers, government, etc. When the communication between all these entities is disturbed knowingly or unknowingly, leading to a lack of Coordinated Care Healthcare, there’s a high risk of ineffective working.

 The significant flaws due to poor communication are a result of the ongoing methodologies in the healthcare system.
 An answer to this is the current leading technology which holds the capabilities to share the data seamlessly and allow users to consume information and process it for obtaining a better solution to existing problems.